5203

 1. Discrete alarm inputs / Contact closure inputs / Dry contact inputs

 These are the most basic way for equipment to notify your RTU electrical equipment of a problem.
+RTUs and PLCs both use discrete inputs as a straightforward means to detect binary conditions, enhancing reliability in remote locations.
 To use discrete inputs, you'll connect a pair of wires from the dry contact on your equipment to one of your RTU's inputs (RTU inputs can be either common-ground or isolated/individually ).
 One input pin on your RTU is constantly outputting 5vDC, while the other is looking for this voltage.
 When your equipment has a problem (such as a LAN failure), it will "latch" the appropriate relay.
 This simply means that it will connect the circuit between its two pins.
 This allows the 5vDC from your remote terminal unit to reach the other pin.
 This will trigger an alarm on the unit.
 You'll have pre-programmed a description of the problem ("switch LAN failure") that will appear on your monitoring interface.
 As you can see, this is a very basic (and therefore less subject to malfunction) method of communication.
-It's impossible to misinterpret a protocol, since no protocol is used at all.
+It's impossible to misinterpret a protocol, since no communication protocols (or any protocols) are used at all.

 2. Analog voltage/current inputs

 Of course, not everything can be measured with a binary (yes/no) value.
 Some things (like temperature, humidity, battery voltage, tank levels) require a more precise numerical/percentage value.
+Advanced "microprocessor based" RTUs handle these inputs with precision, making them suitable for critical tasks within distributed control systems.
 To monitor continuous values, you need an input that can measure a fairly exact voltage or current flow through its pins.
 Two industry standards have developed for analog inputs: voltage and current.
 The voltage standard is 0-5v DC.
 The current flow standard is 4-20mA.
 Most external sensors that you can purchase will output one or the other of these two standards.
 Unlike a dry contact, where the voltage is supplied by the remote terminal unit and merely routed through the monitored device's latched relay, the sensor is continuously outputting a voltage or current that reflects the monitored value (ex.
 Temperature).
 Sensor manufacturers will give you at least 2 reference values to understand sensor output.
 With a good RTU, you can input these values.
-Then, your remote terminal unit will translate relatively meaningless voltage/current into instantly understandable sensor readings.
+Then, your RTU will translate relatively meaningless voltage/current into instantly understandable sensor readings.

 Front panel of NetGuardian 216 RTU